CORaisch/CARLA-Recording/README.md

 ## Build Instructions

 ### Setup CARLA
-The scripts provided here aim to run on the nightly buids of CARLA.
-In order to use the python interface with CARLA at the current nightly build you need to ensure that the correct python libs are used.
-DO NOT install the carla packages from pip since they will not be the latest.
+The scripts provided here aim to run on the nightly builds of CARLA.
+In order to use CARLAs python interface at the nightly version you need to ensure that the correct python libs are used.
+DO NOT INSTALL the carla packages from pip since they will not be the latest.
 Instead go to [CARLA release page](https://github.com/carla-simulator/carla/blob/master/Docs/download.md) and download the `CARLA nightly build` archive.
-Unpack it wherever you want and set your PYTHONPATH environment variable to the following:
+Unpack it wherever you want and set your `PYTHONPATH` environment variable to the following:
 ```
 CARLA_ROOT=/path/to/carla/root/directory
 export PYTHONPATH=${PYTHONPATH}:${CARLA_ROOT}/PythonAPI/carla/dist/carla-X.Y.Z-py3.5-linux-x86_64.egg:${CARLA_ROOT}/PythonAPI
 ```
 where `X, Y, Z` are the digits of the current realease version.
 Now python 3 will additionally search at `CARLA_ROOT` for installed packages.
+You can simply copy these lines into your `.zshrc` or `.bashrc`.

 ### Building ROS Workspace
 Go into the `ros_workspace` subdirectory and build with `catkin`: